toncenter/ton-http-api/README.md

   - Run `./configure.py`, it creates `.env` file used by `docker-compose` (see [Configuration](#Configuration))
   - Build services: `docker-compose build`.
   - Run services: `docker-compose up -d`.
-  - (Optional) Generate SSL certificates:
-    - Make sure you set `TON_API_DOMAINS` and `TON_API_SSL_ENABLED` environment variables.
-    - Connect to nginx container and run CertBot: `docker-compose exec nginx certbot --nginx`.
-    - Enter email, agree with EULA, choose DNS name and setup SSL certs.
-    - Restart NGINX: `docker-compose restart nginx`.
   - Stop services: `docker-compose down`.
-Run this command with`-v` flag to clear docker volumes (mongodb, nginx and ssl data).
+Run this command with`-v` flag to clear docker volumes (mongodb).

 ## Configuration
 The service supports the following environment variables for configuration.
 After changing any variable run `./configure.py` and rebuild the project.